 The training courses were organized by the EURL for Fish and Crustacean Diseases located in Kgs.
 Lyngby at the National Institute of Aquatic Resources, Technical University of Denmark, Kemitorvet, building 202, 2800 Kgs.
-Lyngby, Denmark, from October the 8th to the 19th, 2018.
-Two courses were prepared: the first one, with 11 trainees, was entitled "Methods for implementation of surveillance procedures for listed fish diseases" and took place from 8th to 12th October.
-The second course was entitled "Introduction to histopathology in fish and crustacean diseases" and took place from the 15th to 19th October 2018 with 15 participants.
-A single person participated in both training courses.
+Lyngby, Denmark, from October the 7th to the 18th, 2019.
+Two courses were prepared: the first one, with 12 trainees, was entitled "Methods for implementation of surveillance procedures for listed fish diseases" and took place from 7th to 11th October.
+The second course was entitled "Introduction to histopathology in fish and crustacean diseases" and took place from the 14th to 18th October 2018 with 18 participants.
+Five participants attended both training courses.

 The overall purpose of the training courses was to provide an opportunity for the NRLs to send employees for training in techniques relevant when working with fish diseases.
-Concerning the course on surveillance of listed fish diseases the staff of the EURL provided this training, together with teachers from the Danish Veterinary and Food Administration.
+Concerning the course on surveillance of listed fish diseases, the staff of the EURL and DTU Aqua provided this training together with teachers from the Danish Veterinary and Food Administration.
 For the course, which focused on histopathology, staff from the EURL and DTU Aqua, in cooperation with NVI-Oslo, Cefas (UK) and Aquapri DK, constituted the tutor team.
 Knowledge-sharing and discussions between participants and teachers were important parts of both courses.